Test in production without watermarks.

 });

-A straightforward form is set up on both the s server and the client side via an HTML file to collect the title and content.
+A straightforward form is set up on both the server and the client side via an HTML file to collect the title and content.
 Upon submission, the form stops executing the default submission behavior and sends the form data along with the generatePDF event to the server.

 Additionally, the client shows a download link after listening to the pdf-generated event to obtain the URL of the created PDF.
 Furthermore, the client keeps an ear out for any error events and, in the event that one happens, shows an alert along with the error message.
 This integration shows how to use Socket.IO and IronPDF to build a responsive web application that lets users create and receive PDFs in real time.

-By incorporating IronPDF and Iron Software's products into your development stack, we can ensure that customers and end users receive feature-rich, high-end software solutions.
+By incorporating IronPDF and Iron Software's products into your development stack, we can ensure that customers and end-users receive feature-rich, high-end software solutions.
 Additionally, this will support the optimization of projects and processes.